FURTHRresearch/furthr-fileloader/README.md

 file_loader.download(file_id, download_folder, overwrite=False)
 ```

+## Example
+An example on how to use the python class can be found in the example.py

 ## Usage of FileLoader.exe
 The windows binary is used very similar to the python class.
 Execute the exe file,
 specify an command and pass some options.
 The host and api_key options are mandatory.